-4. REPORT TO THE STOCKHOLDERS AND APPROVAL OF THE AUDITED FINANCIAL STATEMENTS FOR 2018
+4. PRESENTATION AND APPROVAL OF THE PRESIDENT'S REPORT AND THE AUDITED FINANCIAL STATEMENTS FOR 2018

 The President, Jose Vicente L. Alde, rendered to the stockholders his annual report for 2018 including the audited financial statements.
+The Chairman opened the floor for an open forum to give opportunity to stockholders to raise any relevant questions or express an appropriate comment.